bradkav/GSS2018_Indirect/README.md

 * How do we estimate the amount of Dark Matter in (e.g.) dwarfs?
 * 'Striking' evidence of cores in dwarf galaxies: arXiv:0810.2119
 * How do we decide where to look for (e.g.) gamma rays from Dark Matter?
 The interplay between signal and background.
+* About antiprotons:  you can check this reference https://arxiv.org/pdf/1104.2996.pdf that explains why antiprotons ca be produced in purely leptonic final states, to make the sentence "we don't expect many antiprotons in a leptonic channel" more precise

 ### Comments on the scripts